 - Highlight and publish the research and scholarship undertaken at SCCJ

 - Collate and organise the widest possible range of information, research, publications and data about the nature and extent of missing persons and discuss the solutions which have been and are being applied

 - Make this information available to those working in the missing persons community

-Missing Persons: Issues and Investigation- Level 5 (year 2) option module- For our campus based students we now offer an optional module that runs for the first term of the academic year.
-The module is the first of its kind offered to students in the UK, and includes input not only from our academic staff, but from our contacts in practice.
-See our courses in criminology and forensics.
+Centre staff teach on undergraduate courses in criminology and forensics.
+Our Missing Persons: Issues and Investigation module is the first of its kind offered to students in the UK, and includes input not only from our academic staff, but from our contacts in practice.

 Our members of staff have an established track record in providing research and knowledge transfer services to a range of organisations, including: